 5. “Learn to take a joke”

-Another manifestation of chronic gaslighting is when they accuse you of having little or no sense of humor.
-Your partner cracks a joke at your expense, and when you are offended, they say, “Learn to take a joke”.
-This is one of the examples of narcissist text messages you’d be used to receiving if you’re being gaslighted in your relationship.
-It’s one of the warning signs of toxic relationships.
+Another manifestation of chronic gaslighting is when they accuse you of having little to no sense of humor.
+Your partner sends you a meme and laughs at your expense, and when you reply back saying it offended you or made you upset, they write back with something like “Learn to take a joke.”
+This is one of the gaslighting examples of narcissist text messages you’d get used to receiving if you’re in a relationship with a manipulator.
 It’s never a joke if the purpose is to hurt you or offend you.

-- How to respond: “I don’t appreciate such comments in the name of humor and it bothers me.
-If you care about my feelings at all, I hope you won’t crack such jokes in the future.”
+How to respond: “I don’t appreciate such comments in the name of humor and it bothers me.
+If you care about my feelings at all, I hope you won’t crack such jokes in the future.
+That’s my boundary.”

 6. “I am doing this because I love you”

-Love bombing is a common abuse strategy used by malignant narcissists and sociopaths, yet it is one of the most overlooked narcissist gaslighting examples.
-Gaslighters will always use love as a defense to make you believe them.
-And when you don’t agree with them, they will accuse you of not believing them or not loving them equally.
+Love bombing is a common sociopathic and narcissistic abuse strategy, yet it is one of the most overlooked narcissist gaslighting examples.
+A gaslighting narcissist husband/wife will always use love as a defense to make you believe them and maintain control over you.
+And when you don’t agree with them, they will accuse you of not loving them equally.

 They will push their sinister agenda and constantly try to influence you and your opinions.
-Before you fall for their tactics, you need to learn how a few tips on how to deal with a narcissistic spouse.
+Before you fall for their gaslighting tactics, you need to learn a few tips on how to deal with a narcissistic spouse.
 “I am saying this because I love you and want to protect you.”
 “I think I know what’s best for you because I love you.”
 “Believe me, I know what’s best for you.”
-“You need to trust my actions.”
+“You need to trust my actions and intent.”

-Ladies and gentlemen, please do not fall for such gaslighting phrases in relationships.
+Folks, please do not fall for such narcissist gaslighting phrases in relationships.
 A manipulative, narcissistic partner will shower you with fake love, concern, affection, and intimacy.
 They will learn about your insecurities, your innermost desires, and secrets.
 They will learn everything there is to be learned about you and then they will use it to exploit you mentally.

-- How to respond: “I love how you take care of me and I believe it’s out of genuine concern.
-But, I’m an adult and perfectly taking care of myself.”
+How to respond: “I love how you take care of me and I believe it’s out of genuine concern.
+But I’m an adult and perfectly taking care of myself.
+Let’s give each other the freedom to choose for ourselves.”

 7. “You must work on that”

 Being subjected to constant criticism makes you doubt yourself, irrespective of how good you are at something or what your strengths and skills are.
 In the case of narcissistic gaslighting in relationships, the abuser tries to get you as off-balance as possible.
-They will criticize you for being too emotional as a part of their hidden manipulation tactics.
+They will criticize you for being overly emotional as a part of their hidden manipulation tactics.
 They will criticize all your life and career choices, and even your food preferences, dressing style, or other lifestyle choices.
+They will constantly remind you of your past mistakes.

 Eventually, this will corrode your sense of self-worth.
+It will feel like your confidence is in a shambles.
 They will constantly hurl insults at you.
 “You have no control when it comes to burgers.”
 “You don’t know how to manage money.”
 “You are not wife material.”
 “Nobody will love you as I do.”
 “You will never get anyone better than me.”
 Trust me, dear readers, I am shaking as I type this.
 I have heard it all!

-- How to respond: “Sometimes your words can be quite hurtful.
+How to respond: “Sometimes, your words can be quite hurtful.
 I am trying to work on certain aspects of my life.
 If you could be a little more supportive and less critical, it will be easier on me.”
+OR “I’m quite proud of the way I manage this aspect of my life.
+I will tell you if I need your advice, though.”

 Related Reading: Feeling Unwanted In A Relationship – How To Cope?